 I always get questions when I serve fried plantain in my home or share it on social media so sharing how to make fried plantain is a bit overdue.
 I think dodo was the first West African dish I learned to make (because it is VERY easy) and, although it's a beloved staple in our culture, fried plantain is enjoyed in many Latin American and Caribbean countries, as well.
 Sharing is caring so be sure to pin this dodo recipe on Pinterest.
 Thanks for reading!

 Dodo (Fried Plantain)

 - 4 very ripe plantains

 - vegetable oil or another oil with a high smoke point

-Add plantain to hot oil to cook.
-Depending on your pan size, you'll likely have to batch them to avoid crowding (which would slow down the cooking time).
+- Add plantain slices to hot oil to cook.
+Depending on your pan size, you'll likely have to cook in batches to avoid crowding the pan (which would slow down the cooking time).

-Repeat with remaining slices until finished.
+- Repeat with remaining slices until finished.
 Enjoy!